CatLuvrHass/CatLuvrHass/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Masters Project with Django, Google Maps API, Historical Data Analytics.
+- 🔭 I’m currently working on ... final months of my masters.
-- 🌱 I’m currently learning ...
-Go
+- 🌱 I’m currently learning ... about distributed systems
 - 🤔 I’m looking for help with ... growing my network :))
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Shoot me a message on LinkdIn](https://www.linkedin.com/in/hassanajaj/)